EduSense AI vs Cerego

 Who each tool serves best — and when to pick the other one.

-- You need a budget-friendly solution for small classrooms.
+- You need a free or low-cost adaptive learning solution for small-scale use.

-- Free-tier limits are a blocker for your educational needs.
+- Free-tier limits are a blocker for your organization’s budget or pilot programs.

 Students and educators who want personalized, adaptive study tools to improve retention and engagement.